 In short, the documentary was engaging to watch and provided not only an overview of individual do-gooders, but also an insight into the wider social, economic, political and religious experiences of the Victorian world.

-This review covers only the first part of a three programme series, which is, at the time of writing, being repeated on the BBC and is available on BBC iPlayer.
+This review covers only the first part of a three programme series, which is currently being repeated on the BBC and is available on BBC iPlayer.

 ‘Ian Hislop’s Age of the Do-Gooders’, BBC2, http://www.bbc.co.uk/programmes/b00wkmh4/episodes/guide.

-Please note that Behind The Past cannot be responsible for the content of external links and websites.
+Please note that Behind The Past cannot be responsible for the content of external links.